spear-sim/spear/docs/content_guidelines.md

 ```

 - If a `StaticMeshComponent` exists only to group other `StaticMeshComponents` together, then the mesh assigned to it should be `/Plugins/CoreUtils/Meshes/SM_Dummy`.
 This step is necessary for the group to be simulated correctly.
 - The pivot location of each `StaticMeshActor` should be set according to the following rules.
-The xy-coordinates of the actor's pivot should equal the xy-coordinates of the actor's axis-aligned bounding box center, and the z-coordinate of the pivot should equal the minimum z-coordinate of itS axis-aligned bounding box.
+The xy-coordinates of the actor's pivot should equal the xy-coordinates of the actor's axis-aligned bounding box center, and the z-coordinate of the pivot should equal the minimum z-coordinate of its axis-aligned bounding box.